 The King always maintained a champion in his service, known as the Aire-Echta.
 He was responsible for avenging any insult to the King or his family, and discharged military duties as required.
-Ogma fulfilled this role for Nuada, High King of the Denann until Lugh challenged him.
+Ogma fulfilled this role for Nuada, High King of the Danann until Lugh challenged him.

 A small group of hired mercenaries would also be maintained by the King, often to serve as his bodyguard.
 This practice was called buanacht in Irish.

 Among Irish nobles, it was customary to ‘knight’ boys as young as seven years old.
 The Irish called this initiation ‘taking the valour’, and it began their journey into the ways of the warrior and manhood.

 The Romans in their conquest across Europe observed how the Celts went into battle ‘naked’, ie without armour.
 This practice, which continued as late as the twelfth century AD in Ireland, was observed by Giraldus Cambrensis, also known as Gerald of Wales, arch-deacon of Breccon; he wrote:

 ‘They [the Irish warriors] go into battle without armour, for they consider it a burden, and deem it brave and honourable to fight without it.’